The eagerly anticipated announcement that Siemens will be investing in Green Port Hull has arrived.

 As the exciting development of Green Port Hull (GPH) by Siemens and Associated British Ports (ABP) begins in earnest, there are a number of key stages to go through.

-There will be a new planning application for part of a 3.1 mile (5km) private road suitable for abnormal loads to link the two sites submitted in Summer 2014.
+There will be a new planning application for part of a 3.1 mile (5km) private road suitable for abnormal loads to link the two sites submitted later in 2014.

 This will be followed by a tendering process for the proposed buildings at both sites, where one or more construction companies to partner the project will be selected.
 It is anticipated that preferred contractor/s will be appointed later in 2014.